FamilySearch/gedcomx/drafts/2014-05-30-gedcomx-documentation-misc-facts-events.md

 ---

-This post is part of an initiative to improve the available documentation of GEDCOM X. This particular post describes how the many varieties of personal names might be represented using GEDCOM X. This post is also [available at gedcomx.org](http://www.gedcomx.org/recipe-misc-facts-events.html), where you will find a link to propose edits or updates.
+This post is part of an initiative to improve the available documentation of GEDCOM X. This particular post describes how the many varieties of facts and events found in genealogical data might be represented using GEDCOM X. This post is also [available at gedcomx.org](http://www.gedcomx.org/recipe-misc-facts-events.html), where you will find a link to propose edits or updates.

 ## Introduction